Cyber security for business

 Businesses, charities and other organisations experiencing a live cyber attack (one that is in progress) can use Action Fraud's 24/7 reporting service.
 Call Tel 0300 123 2040 to speak to specialist advisers.
 This service is available to businesses 24 hours a day, 7 days a week.

 Businesses in Northern Ireland should report fraud and related cyber crime directly to Action Fraud unless they are requesting a call for service, in which case they can contact the Police Service of Northern ireland.

 Reporting a cyber security incident

 If you experience a cyber security incident, you can alert the NCSC for information or technical assistance.
-Incidents reported using this form are monitored 24/7 by a NCSC defence watch officer who will endeavour to reply at the earliest opportunity.
+Incidents reported using this form are monitored 24/7 by an NCSC defence watch officer who will aim to reply at the earliest opportunity.

 Reporting data breaches

 If the cyber attack you experienced caused a data breach, reporting it to Action Fraud, the PSNI or the NCSC won’t automatically pass this on to the Information Commissioner's Office (ICO).
 Depending on the likely risk to individuals as a result of the breach, you may have to report the breach to the ICO within 72 hours.

 Find out more about reporting serious breaches of personal data.

 Depending on the scope of the crime, relevant agencies may be able to:

 - advise you on the appropriate cyber security measures